prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Was the payment refunded (even partially)
       refunded: boolean;

-      // Amount that was refunded
+      // Amount that was refunded, only present if refunded is true. refund_amount?: Amount;
-      refund_amount: Amount;

       // Contract terms
       contract_terms: ContractTerms;